snowplow-archive/snowplow.github.com/_posts/2015-08-12-snowplow-objective-c-tracker-0.4.0-released.md

 <h2><a name="tracker-performance">1.
 Tracker Performance</a></h2>

-This release brings a complete a rework of how the Tracker sends events to address several issues and bugs.
+This release brings a complete rework of how the Tracker sends events to address several issues and bugs.

-We have removed the event `pending` state to ensure the Tracker sends the event `at least once` rather than the event going into a pending state and then never being sent; occuring if the application crashes.
-This change brings the Tracker in-line with a `pessimistic` event sending model rather than `optimistic`.
+We have removed the event `pending` state to ensure the Tracker sends the event `at least once` rather than the event going into said pending state and then never being sent!
+Occuring if the application crashes mid-send.
+Bringing the Tracker in-line with a `pessimistic` event sending model rather than `optimistic`.

-Controlling the amount of Threads that can be used for sending events, this prevents the application from slowing down if there are large amounts of events to send suddenly.
-Events will potentially be sent slightly slower as a result but the Tracker will have a vastly reduced footprint.
+We now control the amount of Threads that can be used for sending events; this prevents the application from being impacted if the Tracker is suddenly sent large amounts of events.
+Sending will potentially be slower as a result but the Tracker will have a vastly reduced footprint.

-To reduce the amount of concurrently sending requests and event duplication the Emitter sending now performs as a singleton:
+To reduce the amount of concurrently sending requests and event duplication the Emitter now performs as a singleton:

 * Event is added via a `[tracker trackXXX]` call.
 * A background Thread is created to add the event to the database: